Charles Furneaux (TV producer): Up series

 Furneaux is a former participant in the Up series, an ongoing documentary series which follows the lives of fourteen British citizens in seven-year intervals, beginning when they were seven years old in 1964.
+Furneaux was interviewed for the first three adaptations, Seven Up!, 7 Plus Seven, and 21 Up, in 1964, 1970 and 1977, and in all three was interviewed alongside John Brisby and Andrew Brackfield, with whom he had attended prep school.

 Furneaux declined to participate in the series after the 21 Up episode, broadcast in 1977.
-After Charles declined to appear in 28 Up, during a subsequent phone conversation, director Michael Apted, by his own admission, "went berserk", which destroyed the relationship to the degree that Charles has refused to participate in all subsequent films.
-Allison Pearson, writing for The Telegraph, reports that Apted alleged Furneaux had filed a lawsuit aimed at "remov[ing] Charles' likeness from the archive sequences in 49 Up".
+After Charles declined to appear in 28 Up, during a subsequent phone conversation, director Michael Apted, by his own admission, "went berserk", which destroyed the relationship to the degree that Furneaux has refused to participate in all subsequent films.
+Allison Pearson, writing for The Telegraph, reports that Apted alleged Furneaux had filed a lawsuit aimed at "remov[ing] Charles' likeness from the archive sequences in 49 Up"; however, in all of the installments of the Up series that do not feature Furneaux, he still appeared in archive footage, and up until 49 Up, was still mentioned.
+In 56 and 63 Up, Charles is never mentioned, aside from older footage.